behreajj/AsePnmIo/README.md

 PNM file formats support neither layers nor frames.
 For that reason, a flattened copy of the sprite is made at the active frame (unless the script is called from the CLI, see below).

 When the color maximum is reduced, the script performs *no* dithering, unlike GIMP or Krita.
 Dither prior to export if you want the effect.
-Channel contraction uses the formula `floor(value * (max / 255.0) + 0.5)`; expansion, `floor(value * (255.0 / max) + 0.5)`.
+Channel contraction uses the formula `floor(val * (mx / 255) + 0.5)`; expansion, `floor(val * (255 / mx) + 0.5)`.
 This is equivalent to a signed, rather than an unsigned quantization.
 The difference can be illustrated with this [Desmos graph](https://www.desmos.com/calculator/8izpd3rfcj) or a comparison of gradients.

 ![Quantize Comparison](quantizeCompare.png)